Applications for permission to appeal

 (The Supreme Court has not re-issued the House of Lords' Practice Statement of 26 July 1966 (Practice Statement (Judicial Precedent) 1 WLR 1234) which stated that the House of Lords would treat former decisions of the House as normally binding but that it would depart from a previous decision when it appeared right to do so.
 The Practice Statement is "part of the established jurisprudence relating to the conduct of appeals" and "has as much effect in [the Supreme] Court as it did before the Appellate Committee in the House of Lords": Austin v Mayor and Burgesses of the London Borough of Southwark UKSC 28 at paragraphs 24, 25.)

 3.1.4 An application for permission to appeal must be signed by the appellant or his agent.
-Where an appellant is unable to file his application within the time limit prescribed by the rules, an explanation must be provided either in Form 1 (PTA) (8)or as an attachment to the form.
+Where an appellant is unable to file his application within the time limit prescribed by the rules, an explanation must be provided either in Form 1 (PTA) (9)or as an attachment to the form.
+A prospective application for an extension of time cannot be made except in cases in which rule 5(5) applies.
+(Rule 5(5) provides an automatic extension of the time limit where an application for public funding has been made(10).
 The longer the delay in filing, the more convincing and weighty the explanation will need to be and the Board will need to be satisfied that, having regard to all the circumstances, it is in the interests of justice that the time limit should be extended: see Carlos Hamilton and Jason Lewis v The Queen UKPC 31.
-In criminal cases, the prosecuting authorities should be notified as soon as a prisoner has indicated an intention to apply for permission to appeal to the Judicial Committee and a copy of that notification should be produced to the Registrar of the Privy Council when the application is filed (9).
+In criminal cases, the prosecuting authorities should be notified as soon as a prisoner has indicated an intention to apply for permission to appeal to the Judicial Committee and a copy of that notification should be produced to the Registrar of the Privy Council when the application is filed (11).

 Objections by respondents

-3.1.7 Each "respondent who wishes to object to the application must, within 28 days (11) after service, file notice of objection" in Form 3 together with a certificate of service: rule 13(1).
+3.1.7 Each "respondent who wishes to object to the application must, within 28 days (18) after service, file notice of objection" in Form 3 together with a certificate of service: rule 13(1).
 (See Annex 1 to Practice Direction 7 for Form 3.).
-The original notice together with 3 copies must be filed at the Registry together with the prescribed fee.
+The original notice together with 1 copy(19) must be filed at the Registry together with the prescribed fee.
+The notice must also be sent in electronic form to email@example.com(20) .
 When a notice of objection is filed, it will be sealed by a member of staff in the Registry: rule 7(4).

 3.1.8 Before filing, a respondent must serve a copy of the notice on the appellant and any other respondent: rule 13(2).
 A certificate of service (giving the full name and address of the persons served) must be included in Form 3 and signed or a separate certificate of service must be provided.
 See rule 6(4) and paragraph 2.1.21 of Practice Direction 2.